pub trait RngCore {

 generators, and is the “back end”, to be implemented by generators.

-End users should normally use the rand::Rng
+End users should normally use the rand::Rng trait

-which is automatically implemented for every type implementing RngCore
+which is automatically implemented for every type implementing RngCore.

 Three different methods for generating random data are provided since the